MinecraftForge/Documentation/docs/networking/simpleimpl.md

 ### Sending to Clients

-There are four different methods of sending packets to clients.
+There are four different methods of sending packets to clients:

 1. `sendToAll` - Calling `INSTANCE.sendToAll` will send the packet once to every single player on the current server, no matter what location or dimension they are in.
 2. `sendToDimension` - `INSTANCE.sendToDimension` takes two arguments, an `IMessage` and an integer.
 The integer is the dimension ID to send to, which can be gotten with `world.provider.dimensionID`.
 The packet will be sent to all players currently in the given dimension.